palikhov/west-marches/character creation guidelines.md

 ## Character level
 You can create a character at any level, but it is at the GMs discretion to run games for the character levels they feel comfortable with.
-General guideline is to create a character between levels 1 and 3.
+General guideline is to create a character between levels 1 and 3 or at a level that roughly matches other character's levels you wish to play with.

 ## Restrictions
 There aren't hard and fast restrictions for character creation.
 Generally speaking, all official source books are allowed.